Print Friendly and PDF

 NOTES

-* Though in the pic, I have kept 2 pieces of cinnamon and used but I felt the cinnamon was a little over powered in the curry so reduced it to one piece.
+* Though in the pic, I have kept 2 pieces of cinnamon and used, but I felt the cinnamon was a little overpowered in the curry so reduced it to one piece.

 You may also be interested in trying out these chettinad recipes given below -